GT-CURA/complete_streets/step2_elements/amenities/README.md

-# Evaluation of Accessbility to Amenities
+# Evaluation of Accessibility to Amenities

 ## 📍 Objective
-This repository provides a framework to evaluate accessibility to daily amenities (i.e., points of interests) for given road segments.
+This repository provides a framework to evaluate accessibility to daily amenities (i.e., points of interest) for given road segments.
 It demonstrates how to derive a composite accessibility index that accounts for amenity density, amenity importance, and road length through four main steps.

 - **Input:**
   1. A GeoJSON file of road segment points.
   2. CSV table defining amenity-type weights (based on NACIS codes and behavioral factors).
 - **Process:**
   1. Generate walksheds (reachable areas) around each road segment point.
-  2. Collect daily points of interests (POIs) within each walksehd.
+  2. Collect daily points of interest (POIs) within each walkshed.
   3. Assign weighted values to POIs using standardized popularity, intensity, and operating hour metrics.
   4. Aggregate the weighted POIs into a composite accessibility score that relfects both POI density and road length
 - **Output:**